 If you itemize deductions, it could make sense to accelerate some deductible expenditures to produce higher 2014 write-offs.
 This generally works if you expect to be in the same or lower tax bracket next year.

 If you Game the Standard Deduction (above), prepaying deductible expenditures makes sense in the alternating years in which you itemize.
 This strategy can maximize deductible expenditures in the years that you itemize your deductions — and minimize deductible expenditures in the years that you claim the standard deduction.

 Perhaps the easiest deductible expense to prepay is your house payment due on Jan.
 1. Accelerating that payment into this year will give you 13 months’ worth of deductible interest in 2014.
-You can use the same prepayment drill promoted by People By Net Worth, with a vacation home.
 However, if you prepay this year, you’ll have to continue the policy for next year and beyond.
 Otherwise, you’ll have only 11 months’ worth of interest in the first year you stop (which could work to your advantage if you Game the Standard Deduction, above).

 Another item that’s easy to prepay is state and local income and property taxes that are due early next year.
 Prepaying those bills before year end can decrease your 2014 federal income tax bill, because your itemized deductions will be that much higher.

 Consider prepaying expenses that are subject to deduction limits based on your adjusted gross income (AGI), which is the number at the bottom of page 1 of your Form 1040.
 The two prime candidates are:

 - Medical costs.
 For most people, these costs are deductible only to the extent they exceed 10 percent of AGI.
 However, if you or your spouse will be age 65 or older as of year end, the deduction threshold is a more manageable 7.5 percent of AGI.